 This is where technical documentation is headed, and it’s exciting.

 First, technical documentation has found its long awaited space on the information super- highway.
 Many companies now provide documentation online, even if it’s just a webpage with links to PDF documents.
 There are, however, new methodologies that host electronic parts catalogs with dynamic diagrams and data-driven parts lists.
 These new catalogs are available 24/7 with something as simple as an Internet connection.

-Second, online parts catalogs have the specific feature of being able to transfer parts information to an electronic shopping cart that follows the model seen on most e-commerce sites like Amazon or eBay, but at a diagram level-not just the widget.
+Second, online parts catalogs, like Documoto by Digabit, have the specific feature of being able to transfer parts information to an electronic shopping cart that follows the model seen on most e-commerce sites like Amazon or eBay, but at a diagram level-not just the widget.
 The cumbersome manual process of thumbing through a hard copy or clicking links in a PDF with their inherent errors and delay can be replaced by a simple recognize, click and submit process.
 Now that’s progress.

 Third, the biggest gap in parts catalogs is now closing: integration with Enterprise Requirements Planning (ERP) and Product Lifecycle Management (PLM) systems.
 With inventories of bill of materials already online in internal parts management systems, electronic parts catalogs are able to connect to information that is up-to-date.
 With integration, online parts catalogs connect to make this information viewable to the public for accurate part availability and instant purchase order creation and submission.